From October 2024, vehicles who do not meet the minimum 3-star rating will be at risk driving in London.

 Fleets that comply with the Direct Vision Standard and FORS Silver demonstrate that they take road safety seriously and are providing their drivers with the best possible tools to decrease the risk of accidents.
 These companies will make for better insurance policy clients and will likely save you a lot of money in the long run.

-If you need to satisfy the Direct Vision Standard ‘Safe System’ or S6 FORS Silver requirements, then VUE can help.
-We’ve been providing industry-leading safety technology to fleets for years, and our VUEconnected range will help you become compliant across a range of safety schemes.
+If you need to satisfy the Direct Vision Standard ‘Safe System’ or want to future-proof your fleet when the scheme is updated in October next year, then VUE can help.
+We have been providing industry-leading safety technology for over 20 years, and our range of hardware and software solutions will help you become compliant across a range of safety schemes.